 Short term sickness - the issue of pay

 Are your employees avoiding taking sick leave due to the financial penalties?
-We discuss the issue of pay, short term sickness and how it could be affecting your business

 It’s a fact of life that employees will fall ill from time to time.
 The majority of these illnesses will be short-term in nature and employers can expect staff to return to work after a day or two recovery time.
 But when it comes to short-term sick leave there could be a potential issue that can have a huge effect on business - the issue of pay.